 Find out how much nearby properties have sold for

 Not convinced that an asking price is realistic?
 You can always check out how much other properties in the area have sold for using the Land Registry’s tool.

-Once you’ve had an offer accepted you’ll need a solicitor to help complete your purchase.
+Once you’ve had an offer accepted you’ll need a solicitor or conveyancer to help complete your purchase.
 Find one in your local area using the Law Society website.
 Or you can use our conveyancing service to compare quotes for your legal costs.